Singapore Tightens Anti-Money-Laundering Procedures

 As Asia Sentinel reported on October 31, banking and law enforcement officials face formidable challenges in Hong Kong, Singapore, and other jurisdictions in the face of international criminal networks that span mainland China and much of Southeast Asia associated with online gaming which have spun out into not only the Philippines but Cambodia, Myanmar, the Marshall Islands, and other countries, with tens of thousands of luckless victims kidnapped or otherwise forced to operate gaming, investment, and sex scams that have ensnared millions of mainland Chinese looking for a gaming outlet via the internet, only to find themselves deep in credit card debt with no recourse.

 The cost to Chinese citizens from these scams has infuriated Chinese President Xi Jinping, who called on Cambodian officials to shut them down in the coastal city of Sihanoukville, whereupon thousands of mainlanders picked up and left.
 They have also been a problem in Myanmar border areas, where Chinese officials have called for a crackdown.
-With Philippine President Ferdinand Marcos Jr agreeing with Xi’s call for increased regulation of the Philippine online gaming operations, known as POGOs in the Philippines, they may be on the move again, according to the trade publication Asia Gaming Brief, with “emerging countries in the Asia-Pacific region such as Timor-Leste, Vanuatu, and Papua New Guinea, as potential relocation targets” – countries where regulation is scanty and some officials are malleable.
+With Philippine President Ferdinand Marcos Jr agreeing with Xi’s call for increased regulation of the Philippine online gaming operations, known as POGOs, they may be on the move again, according to the trade publication Asia Gaming Brief, with “emerging countries in the Asia-Pacific region such as Timor-Leste, Vanuatu, and Papua New Guinea, as potential relocation targets” – countries where regulation is scanty and some officials are malleable.

 “In the Philippines and Singapore, the regulators and law enforcement are doing the best they can to counter money laundering.
 Both governments are serious about making a difference, but with the serious amount of money that is being generated by criminal activity, you have to have enough trained analysts to handle this,” said Matthew Friedman, chief executive officer (CEO) of the Mekong Club, a Hong Kong-based NGO that combats human trafficking in the Asia Sentinel article on October 31.